salilvnair/vdemy/README.md

 ##Key features

-> -Drag and drop course folder downloaded from Udemy to watch it offline later.
+>Drag and drop course folder downloaded from Udemy to watch it offline later.

-> -Udemy look alike collection(dashboard) where a new course can be added with thumbnail and icon.
+>Udemy look alike collection(dashboard) where a new course can be added with thumbnail and icon.

-> -Last played state(time) can be resumed on a later point of time.
+>Last played state(time) can be resumed on a later point of time.

-> -Responsive design.
+>Responsive design.

 ## Project dependencies